ut-ims-robotics/pool-thesis-2023-moveit2-examples/python_examples/README.md

 This package is made for learning MoveIt 2 MoveItPy library.

+Keep in mind that this Python API is still in development for MoveIt 2.

 ## Running with Panda
 * Make sure you have this package in your workspace and it is built with Colcon.